IBM/unitxt/docs/concepts.rst

 An operator is a class that takes multiple streams as input and produces multiple streams as output.
 Every modification of the data in the stream is done by an operator.
-Every opertor should be doing a single task and its name should reflect its operation.
+Every opertor should perform single task and its name should reflect its operation.

 .. image:: ../assets/flow_animation_3.gif
    :alt: Optional alt text